nawka12/adept-sampler/README.md

 This repository contains an advanced, highly customizable sampler for Stable Diffusion WebUI reForge.
 It integrates state-of-the-art techniques to provide enhanced detail, flexible scheduling, and improved image composition.

+## 📝 Disclaimer

+While this sampler implements advanced techniques to improve generation, the field of generative images is complex and results can be sensitive to settings.
+This tool is not guaranteed to work perfectly in all scenarios, and some experimentation with the parameters may be required to achieve your desired outcome.

 ## ⚠️ Compatibility

 This extension is developed and tested on **Stable Diffusion WebUI reForge**.
 Compatibility with other versions, such as the original WebUI or WebUI Forge, is not guaranteed.